UPPMAX/naiss_intro_python/docs/index.md

 >
 > A learner from this course ([source](https://uppmax.github.io/naiss_intro_python/evaluations/20240830/))

-This course introduces the foundations of the Python programming language.
+This course introduces the foundations of the Python programming language on the NAISS HPC clusters.

 <!-- markdownlint-disable MD013 --><!-- Buttons cannot be split up over lines, hence will break 80 characters per line -->